MrNerdy42/pymumble/API.md

 Return the list of all the available callbacks.
 Better use the constants though.

 ## Users object (accessible through Mumble.users)
-Store the users connected on the server.
+Store the users connected on the server by session id.
 For the application, it is basically only interesting as a `dict` of `User` objects, which contain the actual information.

 > Mumble.users[int]